 A needle of fir saplings

 The straightest roads I have ever seen.
 They have ditches running parallel on both sides, some filled with water.
 Ahead they go, as far as my eye can see.

 Four long wheee calls, a flap of large wings.
 I looked up, shielding my eyes from the sun with my hand.
 Across to a high-up tree it flew and then I heard a distinctive wooden drilling – it was a woodpecker!
 Much bigger than I expected, I saw it so clearly silhouetted against the blue sky.

 So far I have seen two storks – one flash of white at the corner of my eye revealed a gawky version of a heron in the garden; the other striding in a field, surely taller than I.

-Earlier I had visited further down the coast and ducks and geese ftook their turns in the air, as well as spread out V-shaped wedge (or bevy, aparently) of swans, necks extended, and swept around the coast.
+Earlier I had visited further down the coast where ducks and geese took their turns in the air.
+There was also the wide V-shaped wedge (or bevy, aparently) of swans – necks extended – which swept around the coast.

 I have rarely seen a more beautiful sight.
 The Bay of Riga with an individual, gracious swan on satin water.
 In and out I went, it was so cold, a little deeper each time – my skin tingled.

 Later, sitting in gritty clothes, I marvelled at the upside down exclamation mark of magenta egg.
 The setting sun was suspended a few centimetres from the horizon and the matching pillar, no it was more of a column because it seemed to have rounded edges, was in the sea underneath.